DYBL777/DYBL---Decentralised-Yield-Bearing-Legacy/README.md

 Full license text in LICENSE file.

 ## Trademarks™
-"DYBL", "Lettery", "Ethernal Seed" and "Eternal Seed" are trademarks of the DYBL project.
+"DYBL", "Lettery", and "Eternal Seed" are trademarks of the DYBL project.
 You may use the code under BUSL, but commercial use of the names/branding requires permission.

 ## Support the Inventor